abdouakhad/Page-PreRendering-Data-Fetching-Next-Js/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# This is where I record section that I have finished

+### Lecture 87

+### Lecture 88

+getStaticProps() is a function that returns an object with the props key and then executes the component function.
+It runs on the client side

+### lecture 89

+Working with fs fails when working on the client side nextjs prerenders the data right from the start

+### lecture 91

+getStatic is suitable when the data does not change to often because we would have to rebuild and redeploy all the times

+To solve that we can can use Incrementatal static generation.This is how it works:
+first: Pre generate the page
+second:Regenerate it on every request, at most every x second.
+third: we solve that using revalidate

+### lecture 93

+Keep in mind that the getStaticProps only works in pages not in anyy other components

+# lecture 94

+If we want to get the id of something in getStaticProps, we would have to use [context and params] The reason why we use params instead of router is because params is used for getStatic props which runs onin the server(help prerender pages)